Free ebook 22 pages — Build an AI Agent, Code-Free. Decisions, architecture, access controls

 Advanced Form Builder — Zenphi Forms

-Forms built to work
+Forms built to work inside your workflows

 Zenphi Forms is a native form builder with two capabilities you won't find in standard form tools: display rules that adapt what a person sees based on their previous answers, and lookup fields that pull data from connected tables automatically.
 Works within Zenphi workflows — as a trigger or mid-workflow data collection step.